matter-labs/zksync-dapp-portal/hyperchains/README.md

     ```bash
     npm run migrate:hyperchain <path_to_your_zksync-era_repo>
     ```
-    This will cpoy the .evn file and .json (if available) and regenerate `/hyperchains/config.json` file.
+    This will regenerate `/hyperchains/config.json` file.
 You can edit this file manually if needed.
 3. Now you can start or build the application.
 See [Development](#development-server) or [Production](#production) section below for more details.

 <small>Note: if you put multiple .env files in the `/hyperchains` folder - all of them will be available in the Portal after building the hyperchain config.
 Last edited .env file will be the default network</small>